Hernan Bas: Memphis Living at Victoria Miro Gallery

 Victoria Miro has the strangest lighting.
 The gallery itself is not over-lit, but each work is bathed in an eyewateringly bright spotlight, which is truly disorientating and triggers the awareness of every little swimming dot in the visual spectrum.

-Hernan Bas: Memphis Living is at Victoria Miro Gallery until 31st May 2014, for further information visit here.
+Hernan Bas: Memphis Living is at Victoria Miro Gallery until 31st May 2014.
+For further information visit the gallery’s website here.